 How was your first day of school?
 Did you make any new friends today?
 These are just a few of the questions parents ask their young children after the first day of school.
-Typically they receive a "good" or "I don't remember their names."
+Typically they receive a "good" or "I don't remember" reply.
 One of our first jobs as teachers is getting to know the students and building our community of learners.
 It is also important to start off with good parent communication.
 Check out this great classroom activity that kids and parents just love.
-It gets students communicating with each other, fosters creating connections and relationships, as well as having a strong home school connection.
+It gets students communicating with each other, fosters relationship building, and builds strong home-school connections.

 After my first year of putting this plan into action, I received amazing feedback from parents.
 The parents loved how it helped them talk about school with their child.
 What a great parent communication piece to have right in the first few days of school!

 Directions for implementing this activity in your classroom are below the slide show.

 |Make a Smilebox postcard|

 Photo of each child (here are a few suggestions)

 If you have a Meet and Greet with your students before school starts try to take the pictures then

 Take a first-day-of-school picture